samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

     authenticated user.
 There is no signin/signup nor user interface involved.
 The access token can then directly be used in our API calls that accept this kind of token.
 This method is suitable for server-side code, as it requires the application secret to be passed.
+Before making API calls to access data of a user using the access token obtained by this method, [Authorization code method](#authorization-code-method) or [Implicit method](/sami/sami-documentation/authentication.html#implicit-method) must have been used.
+The user must have granted this application the access to the data on a UI shown in the Authorization code method or Implicit method.

 All of our API calls need to be authenticated either as a user or as an application.
 The authentication is done by obtaining an access token